morrolinux/mpradio/README.md

 # mpradio
-Morrolinux's Pirate radio (PiFmRDS implementation with Bluetooth and mp3 support) for all Raspberry Pi models
+Morrolinux's Pirate radio (PiFmRDS implementation with Bluetooth and mp3 support) for all Raspberry Pi models.

-Exclusively tested on Minimal Raspbian (ARM)
+Exclusively tested on Minimal Raspbian (ARM).

+# Discontinued
+mpradio has been redesigned and wrote from scratch in python.
+We moved [here](https://github.com/morrolinux/mpradio-py)

 # Features
 - [x] Resume track from its playback status hh:mm:ss across reboots (CD-like expirience)